tahaafg20/D2-JS/07-objects-and-classes/05-inheritance.md

 #### Object.create

-ECMAScript 5, the latest release of JavaScript with [wide browser support](http://kangax.github.com/es5-compat-table/), defines the new `Object.create` method.
+ES5 defined a new `Object.create` method.
 It's argument is an object to be used as a prototype.
 It returns a new object whose prototype is the argument object.
-If that sounds like gobbledigook, it's ok.
 Perhaps seeing it in action will be more revelatory:

 ```javascript
 function Flower(family) {